 Home health aide services are services provided exclusively by a licensed home health care agency on a part-time or intermittent basis in the client's home.
-This service may be provided by a Home Health Aide when ordered by a Licensed Physician.
+This service may be provided by a Home Health Aide when ordered by a healthcare practitionerLicensed Physician, Physician' Assistant (PA), or Advanced Practice Registered Nurse (APRN).
 Services of a Home Health Aide include hands-on care or assistance with an Instrumental Activity of Daily Living (IADL).
 Specific services include but are not limited to assistance with personal care activities (ADLs) including bathing, oral hygiene, feeding and dressing as well as assisting the client with exercises, ambulation, and transfer activities.
 Home Health Aide assistance also includes the prompting and cueing necessary for a client to perform these activities.
 Home health aides may also supervise adherence to prescribed self-administered medication.
 Other activities may include performing normal household services essential to patient care at home, including meal preparation, laundry and homemaking activity, but only to the extent that such activities are directly related to the hands-on nursing.
 All Home Health Aide services are provided under the supervision of a Licensed Registered Nurse employed by a licensed home health care agency.